MusicPlayerDaemon/website/content/clients/index.md

 [ympd](https://ympd.org/) - a web GUI written in C, using websockets and bootstrap.js

+[myMPD](https://jcorporation.github.io/myMPD/) - An evolution of ympd, with minimal resource usage and dynamic playlist integration

 [ampd](https://github.com/rain0r/ampd) - A modern and mobile-friendly web UI using Spring Boot, Angular and websockets.

 ## Graphical Clients